Skip to main content

 4. Wallowing Sites

-Pigs wallow to cool down and control parasites.
+Feral pigs wallow to cool down, hydrate, and control parasites.

 • Fresh mud with hair stuck to edges